Jeff-Bouchard/skywire-deployment/README.md

 :8000
 :8001
 ```
-__Note: tcp, udp, and http ports in the config will always have a colon and will never be low ports__
+__Note: tcp, udp, and http ports in the config will always have a colon and will never be low ports!__

 The other ports are `virtual` dmsg ports